developer-zebra/developer-zebra-site/src/datawedge/8-2/guide/api/getconfig/index.md

 	    }
 	}

-### Get supported parameters
+### Get barcode parameters

-Retrieves the supported parameters of the device from the specified profile.
-Parameters are retrieved based on the plugin specified, in this example, barcode plugin.
+Retrieves the supported barcode parameters of the device from the specified profile.
 The parameter result returns "true" if supported by the device, otherwise "false" is returned.

     public void getScannerConfig()
     {